mcdurdin/msgmon/README.md

 There will be a corresponding record in the appropriate table which gives the detail for the event; Message, Window, Process or Thread.

-Viewer design.
-A dictionary of Processes, Threads and Windows will still be helpful.
-This, however, will use Load(EventIndex) to get the state at a given Event.
-When loading the database, we'll need to query the Window, Process and Thread tables to get unique IDs.
-With this model, reuse of identifiers should be clear in the timeline?

 Then, we can drill into the data with various Views:
   * Message.
 This is the default and shows a procmon-style message trace.
   * Timeline.
 This shows the Process/Thread/Window lifecycle with major events highlighted for each window.
 Grouped by process/thread; view by owner or parent chains or flat.
 Filtering will remove windows that don't match requirements.